Pronunciation: uh-PAT-uh-don

 Apatodon mirus

 O.C.
-Marsh coined Apatodon — meaning "Deceptive Tooth " — in 1877 for a bone fragment he believed to be the partial lower jaw from a Mesozoic pig.
+Marsh coined Apatodon — meaning "Deceptive Tooth" — in 1877 for a bone fragment he believed to be the partial lower jaw of a Mesozoic pig.
 However, it didn't deceive Georg Baur who, in 1880, correctly identified the remains as a terribly worn vertebra, and its neural spine as the bit that Marsh mistook for a tooth.

 Apatodon was assigned to Iguanodontoidea by Hay in 1902, to Ornithischia by von Huene in 1909, to Stegosauridae by von Zittel in 1911, and to Titanosaurinae by Steel in 1970 and Casanovas in 1987.
 George Olshevsky reckoned it was synonymous with Allosaurus fragilis that may have lived in the same area, but AWOL remains are making his hunch tough to prove.